Access

 User account requests

-- Email user account request to support@hpcc.ucr.edu.
-Please include full name, NetID and email address of both user and PI.
+- Please email user account requests to support@hpcc.ucr.edu.
+Include the full name, NetID and email address of both users and PI.
 Users need to be members of the PI’s group.
-Prefrentially, user account requests should come from the correspoding PI directly.
-If the request comes from a new user then the PI needs to be included in the email exchange (CC’ed).
+Preferentially, user account requests should come from the corresponding PI directly.
+If the request comes from a new user then the PI needs to be CC’ed in the email exchange.

-After the access information for an account has been received via email, new users want to follow the login instructions here.
+After receiving the access information for a new account, users want to follow the login instructions here.

 Recharging rates

 HPCC’s recharging rate structure is outlined below.
-A more formal summary is available here.
+A more formal summary is available in the most recent Recharging Rate PDF here.

 Lab-based Registration Fee